-The Netherlands first published its national cyber security strategy in 2011.
-A revised and strengthened strategy, National Cyber Security Strategy 2 - From Awareness to Capability, extends alliances with public and private parties, both national and international, setting out responsibilies and concrete steps for the period 2014-2016.
+The current Cybersecurity strategy of the Netherlands, National Cyber Security Strategy 2 - From Awareness to Capability, covers the period 2014-2016.
+The revised and reinforced strategy extends alliances with public and private parties, both national and international, setting out responsibilies and concrete steps over a two-year period.
 The strategy was developed in consultation with over 130 public and private organisations and the experts forming part of a government-appointed Cyber Security Board.

 |Year of adoption||

-NCSS2 comes after a first strategy published in 2011.
 This first strategy, From Ignorance to Awareness, focused on establishing public-private partnerships, capacity-building and relience-increasing measures (NCSS1).
-The second strategy, From Awareness to Capacity, is based on the progress resulting from the first strategy and new priority areas emerging since 2011.
+The second strategy, From Awareness to Capacity, is based on the progress resulting from the first strategy and new priority areas emerging since 2011 with a focus on:

 |Implementation and monitoring||

-The National Cyber Security Centre (NCSC.NL) was established in 2012 and incorporated the CERT function.
-The NCSC.NL is responsible for the coordination of incident response measures for the Dutch government institutions, as well as entities engaged with critical infrastructure.
+The National Cyber Security Centre (NCSC.NL) (Dutch, English) was established in 2012 and incorporates the Dutch Computer Emergency Response Team (CERT) for the Dutch central government.
+NCSC.NL is responsible for the coordination of incident response measures for the Dutch government institutions, as well as entities engaged with critical infrastructure.